jasl/simple_inference_server/README.md

 Default model cache is locked to the repo-local `models/` directory.
 Pre-download models via `scripts/download_models.py` (always writes to `models/`) before building or running the service.
 For private/licensed models, set `HF_TOKEN` only when running the download script; the runtime uses local files only.

 Environment variables can be kept in a `.env` file (see `.env.example`) and are loaded on startup without overriding existing variables.
-Startup performs an optional warmup for each model (toggle via `ENABLE_WARMUP`, default on): it runs a batch through every executor worker across all capabilities (embeddings, chat, vision, rerank) to initialize per-thread tokenizers and compile kernels.
+Startup performs an optional warmup for each model (toggle via `ENABLE_WARMUP`, default on): it runs a batch through every executor worker across supported capabilities (embeddings, chat, vision, audio) to initialize per-thread tokenizers/pipelines and compile kernels.

 Warmup controls:
 - `WARMUP_BATCH_SIZE` / `WARMUP_STEPS`: adjust batch and repetitions.